HR

 • Workers face continued caregiving duties, which require them to remain at home.

-The Zywave survey revealed that employers are already planning to meet these employee needs and hold on to talent as the pandemic evolves.
+The Zywave survey revealed that employers plan to meet these employee needs and hold on to talent as the pandemic evolves.
 Employers are exploring the following HR strategies:

 • 62%—Evaluating compensation